Ahmed-Ali/Cucumberish/README.md

             ```Swift
             import Foundation
+	    import Cucumberish //Applicable only if you use Cocoapods installation with use_frameworks!
             class CucumberishInitializer: NSObject {
                 class func CucumberishSwiftInit()
                 {
+		    //Using XCUIApplication only works in XCUI test targets.
                     var application : XCUIApplication!
                     //A closure that will be executed just before executing any of your features
                     beforeStart { () -> Void in